- Her income means that she pays higher rate income tax.

 - Looking for a flexible tax-efficient investment.

-- Important that she has access to her investment.
+- Important she has access to her investment.

-After speaking with her professional adviser Holly decides to invest the £500,000 into the International Portfolio Bond (IPB) from Canada Life International Assurance (Ireland).
-The IPB consists of a series of identical international life assurance policies and Holly chooses for it to be set up as 50,000 individual policies and her investment adviser selects a range of investments to be held within the Bond.
+After speaking with her professional adviser Melina decides to invest the £200,000 into the CanInvest Select Account from Canada Life.
+The Account consists of a series of identical life assurance policies.
+Melina chooses for it to be set up with 200 individual policies each with a premium of £1,000 and after discussions with her professional adviser selects a range of suitable investments to be held within the Account.

-She is able to withdraw a regular amount if she chooses, she can take 5% of the total amount she has invested, so £25,000 each year as ‘tax-deferred withdrawals’ for a period of 20 years, for example; or 4% for 25 years and so on.
-As long as the total is less than 100% and it’s no more than 5% a year, any income tax liability is deferred.
-If Holly decides to take any withdrawals, the IPB allows her to take these payments monthly, quarterly, half-yearly or yearly.
+She is able to withdraw a regular amount as and when she chooses.
+Using the ‘tax-deferred withdrawals’ facility she can take 5% of the total amount she has invested, so £10,000 each year for a period of 20 years, or 4% for 25 years and so on.
+As long as the total is less than 100% and it’s no more than 5% a year, there is no immediate liability to income tax.
+If Melina decides to take any withdrawals, the Account allows her to take these payments, monthly, quarterly, half-yearly, yearly or termly.

 If she doesn’t need this regular amount, the 5% allowance is carried over each year.
-So if, for example, she wants to take money out after the fifth year and has not taken anything previously, she could take up to £125,000, which is 25% of the amount invested, without any immediate tax liability.
+So if, for example, she wants to take money out after the tenth year to fund a world cruise and has not taken anything previously, she could take up to £100,000, which is 50% of the amount invested, without any immediate tax liability.

-Any potential tax on these withdrawals doesn’t have to be paid until the IPB is cashed-in.
+Any potential tax on these withdrawals doesn’t have to be paid until the Account is cashed-in.

-In addition to this level of access, Holly’s investment adviser can buy and sell investments within the IPB as they wish, without any capital gains tax liability.
+In addition to this level of access, Melina can switch between investments within the Account without any liability to capital gains tax.

-- During the investment term Holly is able to take money out of the policy without incurring any immediate tax liability providing she stays within the cumulative 5% allowance.
+- During the investment term Melina is able to take money out of the policy without incurring any immediate tax liability providing she stays within the cumulative 5% allowance.

-- Any tax liability when cashing-in policies is based on the policyholder’s tax position at that time.
-As Holly was a basic rate taxpayer when she cashed-in her IPB then she avoided any higher rate income tax, despite being a higher rate taxpayer during the investment term.
+- Any income tax liability when cashing-in policies is based on the policyholder’s tax position at that time.

-- The IPB or the proceeds from the IPB would be available as an asset of Holly’s estate and could be passed on to the beneficiaries of her estate in accordance with her will.
+- The proceeds of the Account would be available as an asset of Melina’s estate and could be passed on to the beneficiaries of her estate.

-- The value could be subject to inheritance tax unless the IPB was placed under a suitable trust.
+- The value could be subject to inheritance tax unless the Account was placed under a suitable trust.